fshstk/radiobot/README.md

   can use the [MongoDB plug-in](https://github.com/dokku/dokku-mongo) if you are using Dokku and it will set this variable up for you automatically.
 I'm sure there's something equivalent for Heroku as well.)
+- `TZ` (optional) if your server is set to a different timezone than the one you want the bot's timestamps to be in, set this to your preferred timezone, e.g.
+  `Europe/Vienna`

 ## License